someepatra/alphabet_frontend/README.md

 <p></p>
 2.)User can also play a game by clicking "yes".
 It will redirect to game page where user has to select right image for the alphabet among three options.
 Once u click right answer user gets next option and so on.<br/>
 <p></p>
 3.)
-User can quit game anytime from quiz page to alphabets page by clicking "X" or user can play till end end and redirect to main page.<br/>
+User can quit game anytime from quiz page to alphabets page by clicking "X" or user can play till end and redirect to main page.<br/>
 <p></p>

 <h2>Specs & App Details</h2>